derekslager/daily-curriculum/week17/weekly_overview.markdown

 | **9:15 - 5:00** | [SOA Shipping](../week16/shipping_service.md)    |
 | **4:00 - 4:30** | Weekly Retrospective                |

-**Homework**: Watch the ember.js [Building an Ember.js Application](http://emberjs.com/guides/)
-video.
-Work through the application on your own.
+**Homework**: We are going to be doing a lot of JavaScript next week.
+Complete the [Cat Adventure Project](../week17/cat_adventure_homework.md) by the beginning of class on Monday.